sjp38/linux/Documentation/mm/process_addrs.rst

 in order to obtain a VMA **write** lock.
 A VMA **read** lock however can be obtained without any other lock (:c:func:`!lock_vma_under_rcu` will acquire then release an RCU lock to lookup the VMA for you).

+This constrains the impact of writers on readers, as a writer can interact with one VMA while a reader interacts with another simultaneously.

 .. note:: The primary users of VMA read locks are page fault handlers, which
           means that without a VMA write lock, page faults will run concurrent with